Consumer neuroscience: Mental processing of advertisements

 There are various studies that have been conducted to research the question of how consumers process and store the information presented in advertisements.
 Television commercials with scene durations lasting longer than 1.5 seconds have been shown to be more memorable one week later than scenes that last less than 1.5 seconds, and scenes that produce the quickest electrical response in the left frontal hemisphere have been shown to be more memorable as well.
 It has been suggested that the transfer of visual advertising inputs from short term memory to long term memory may take place in the left hemisphere, and highly memorable ads can be created by producing the fastest responses in the left hemisphere.
 However, these theories have been renounced by some who believe that the research findings may be attributed to extraneous and unmeasured factors.
 There is also evidence to suggest that a front to back difference in processing speed may be more influential on ad memorization than left to right differences.

 Research has shown that there are certain periods of commercials that are far more significant for the consumer in terms of establishing advertising effects.
 These short segments are referred to as “branding moments” and are thought to be the most engaging parts of the commercial.
 These moments can be identified using an EEG and analyzing alpha waves (8–13 Hz), beta waves (13–30 Hz) and theta waves (4–7 Hz).
-These results may suggest that the strength of a commercial with regard to its effect on the consumer can be evaluated by the strength of its unique branding moments.
+These results may suggest that the strength of a commercial with regard to its effect on the consumer can be evaluated by the strength of its unique branding moments, helping brands create more engaging and effective AR campaigns.

 In addition, research has also found that a consequence of curiosity, in terms of advertising, is that an unsatisfied curiosity can lead to indulgent consumption in any domain.